CodeWelder/SIP/Bar closing check list.md

 ## Leaving

+- [ ] Send to the SIP telegram group what to buy for the next day.
 - [ ] Change garbage bags in the kitchen and in the toilet.
 - [ ] Turn off all the lights and sign.
 - [ ] Close the door with the key and lock.